Description and Brand Names

-Antihemophilic Factor VIII and von Willebrand Factor Complex are normally produced in the body.
+Antihemophilic factor VIII and von Willebrand factor are normally produced in the body.
 They help clot the blood when an injury occurs.
 Patients with von Willebrand disease or hemophilia A do not make enough of these substances to prevent bleeding, so this product is given to increase the levels of these substances in the blood.

 This product is available in the following dosage forms:

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: